MechInterpreter/Fusion_Steering/README.md

 # Fusion Steering: Prompt-Specific Activation Control

-This repository contains the code and data for the Fusion Steering project, as submitted to NeurIPS 2025.
+This repository contains the code and data for the Fusion Steering project.
 The main notebook, `Fusion_Steering_Notebook.ipynb`, demonstrates our experiments and results.
 This README provides instructions for running the notebook, describes the required files, and details how to reproduce our results.

 ## Directory Structure and Required Files